bluehands/Funicular-Switch/README.md

 - 'Combine results to Ok if everything is Ok otherwise collect errors' - `Aggregate`, `Map` and `Bind` overloads on collections
 - 'Ok if at least one item passes certain validations, otherwise collect info why no one matched' - `FirstOk`
-- 'Ok if item from a dictionary was found, ohterwise (nice) error' - `TryGetValue` extension on Dictionary
+- 'Ok if item from a dictionary was found, otherwise (nice) error' - `TryGetValue` extension on Dictionary
-- 'Ok if type T is `as` convertible to T1, error otherwies' - 'As' extension returning Result
+- 'Ok if type T is `as` convertible to T1, error otherwise' - 'As' extension returning Result
-- 'Ok if item is valid regarind custom validations, error otherwise' - `Validate`
+- 'Ok if item is valid regarding custom validations, error otherwise' - `Validate`
-- 'Async support' - `Map` `Bind` and `Aggregate` overloads with async lamdas and extensions defined on Task<...>
+- 'Async support' - `Map` `Bind` and `Aggregate` overloads with async lambdas and extensions defined on Task<...>
 - ...

 If you miss functionality it can be added easily by writing your own extension methods.
 If it is useful for us all don't hesitate to make pull request.
 Finally a little example demonstrating some of the functionality mentioned above (validation, aggregation, async pipeline).
 Lets cook: